Skip to Main Content

 Does the library charge for overdue materials?

-Beginning July 1, 2023, we no longer charge overdue fees for materials that are returned late.
+We no longer charge overdue fees for materials that are returned late.
 Additionally, the library will automatically renew eligible items that have not been returned if the item does not have a hold.
+However, once an item is overdue, you will not be able to check out other materials or use a computer until the item is returned.
 Patrons will still be charged for lost or damaged items.

 Can I replace lost or damaged materials?